-How to eat healthy when eating out: Here are our 10 top tips on how to enjoy eating out without overindulging
+Read my 10 top tips on how to enjoy eating out without overindulging:

-1. Have a healthy high-protein snack before you arrive at the restaurant
+1. Have a healthy high-protein snack before you go out

-It isn’t uncommon to skip meals before dining out so that you can enjoy every bite at dinner.
-However, arriving at a restaurant hungry is the last thing you want to happen when you’re trying to eat healthily - you’ll find this is a quick recipe for overeating ( 6).
+It isn't uncommon to skip meals before dining out so that you can enjoy every bite at dinner.
+However, arriving at a restaurant hungry is the last thing you want to do when you're trying to eat healthily - you'll find that this is a recipe for over-indulgence ( 6).

-You can avoid this by trying to ensure that your meals on the day are high in protein, and enjoying a healthy snack before you get to the restaurant.
+You can avoid this by trying to ensure that your meals on the day are high in protein, and enjoying a healthy, high-fibre or high-protein snack before you get to the restaurant.
 This will help you feel fuller and prevent over-eating ( 7).
-Read our blog for more information about how protein can help you manage your weight.
+Read our blog for more information about how protein can help you manage your weight

 2. Check out the menu ahead of time

-To avoid mindless ordering- and over-ordering - don't look at the menu in the restaurant.
-Check out the menu online beforehand and make your meal selections ahead of time, away from the temptation, distraction and excitement of the restaurant environment.
+If you can, decide what you're going to eat ahead of time, away from the temptation, distraction and excitement of the restaurant environment.
 Write down your meals in your Notes app, or on paper, and stick to these choices this when the server comes around.
-Doing so also gives you an idea of the nutritional value of your meals beforehand, and helps you avoid add-ons in the moment.
-It gives you control over your eating.
+Doing so also gives you an idea of the nutritional value of your meals beforehand, and helps give you control over your eating.

 3. Stay hydrated!
 Drink water with your meals.